cea-hpc/modules/doc/source/design/control-mode-behaviors.rst

 - Depending on the situation, it seems interesting to apply a different behavior when modulefile is unloaded:

-    - restore value unset at load time: restore-on-unload
+    - restore value unset at load time, either:

+        - append-on-unload
+        - prepend-on-unload

     - remove value from list: remove-on-unload
     - unset full variable value: unset-on-unload
-    - set another value: set-on-unload
+    - set another value, either:

+        - append-on-unload
+        - prepend-on-unload
+        - set-on-unload (for non-path-like variable)

 - Also when modulefile loads sometimes it may be interesting to apply a slightly different behavior depending on the situation: